kdgregory/log4j-aws-appenders/README.md

 ## Usage

-To use these appenders, include the `aws-appenders` JAR in your project and configure the desired appender in your Log4J properties.
+To use these appenders, include the `aws-appenders` JAR in your project along with the relevant AWS JAR(s), and configure the desired appender in your Log4J properties.
 Each appender's documentation gives an example configuration, and I have created an [example project](example) that writes to all of the supported destinations (along with CloudFormation templates to set up those destinations).

 ### Dependency Versions